jetstream-cloud/js2docs/docs/ui/exo/access-instance.md

 ### Console

-The Exosphere console is usually only used in rare circumstances, and is more akin to plugging a monitor, keyboard, and mouse into the machine than accessing it via the web shell.
+The Exosphere console is usually only used in rare circumstances, like recovering an instance with broken network connectivity or a corrupted disk.
+The console is more akin to plugging a monitor, keyboard, and mouse into the machine than accessing it via the Web Shell.
+If the Web Shell is working, it will generally offer a better experience than the console.

 When using the console, you will not be signed into the machine automatically, so you will likely need to reference the `exouser` passphrase (see above).

 ---